vishwajitshah/AWS-CloudInfra-Designs/README.md

 - 3-tiers application architecture (Web, App, DB) to be implemented on a public cloud
 - Customers from different countries can see the items in their local currency, by detecting their geolocation information and it should satisfy the following:

-o Highly availability
+-Highly availability
-o Scalability
+-Scalability
-o Security
+-Security
-o Cost optimization
+-Cost optimization
-o High performance
+-High performance
-o A secure connectivity between the customer office and the new infrastructure on the public cloud should be implemented for the customers' employees to manage the infrastructure
+A secure connectivity between the customer office and the new infrastructure on the public cloud should be implemented for the customers' employees to manage the infrastructure

 Note: Consider any Web, Application and any relational database in this Design.